-- Expenses incurred in operating the firm's core line of business are operating expenses.
+- Expenses for operating the firm's core line of business are operating expenses.
 Employee wages, inventory handling costs, and expenditures for office supplies are operating expenses.

 - Expenses incurred outside the core line of business are called, not surprisingly, non-operating expenses.
-For instance, when a retail merchant paying interest on a bank loan is paying a non operating expense.
+For instance, a retail merchant paying interest on a bank loan is paying a "non-operating expense."

-- Depreciation, for instance, is an expense because it uses up an asset: It reduces book value of a Balance sheet asset.
+- Depreciation, for instance, is an expense because it reduces "book value" of a Balance sheet asset.

-- Because it does not involve cash payment, depreciation is a non-cash expense.
-Non cash expenses use up assets other than cash.
+- Depreciation is also a noncash expense because it does not involve a cash payment.
+Noncash expenses use up assets other than cash.

-- When depreciation and other non cash expenses occur in the core business, they are also operating expenses.
+- When depreciation and other noncash expenses occur in the core business, they are "operating expenses."

 In brief, most routine expenditures a firm makes in normal business operations are operating expenses, except for the few cases named above (e.g., asset purchase).
 Operating expenses typically represent spending for such things as:

 - Office space rental or lease and utilities costs).

 - Employee travel and training expenses.

 - Telephone, Internet services, heating, electricity, and other utilities.